 Snowball Fight: Anna lobs a snowball at the monster conjured by Elsa to drive her and Kristoff away from her ice castle.
 This only makes him mad.

 In this bumper ad, Anna hits Elsa with a snowball when her back is turned, only to find herself severely outmatched.

 Snowlem: Olaf, a friendly snowlem.
 He was the first snowman unknowingly created by Elsa.
 Marshmallow is a large, decidedly unfriendly version.

-The Stinger: Marshmallow finds the tiara that Elsa threw away.
+The Stinger: Marshmallow finds the tiara that Elsa threw away and tries it on.

 Taking the Bullet: When Anna sees Hans about to kill Elsa, she tries to intercept his sword.
 Her body turns to ice just before the sword touches her, causing the sword to shatter.

 Tempting Fate: Hans, after having tried to kill Anna and Elsa, stays behind after Elsa thaws the kingdom out to exclaim his surprise to Anna that she is still alive rather than running away.
 That he gets rewarded with a punch to face is letting him off way too easy.

 In a much milder case, this happens to Anna when she bumps into Hans while finishing her "I Want" Song.
 Though it's a bit more foreboding on a rewatch.

 Anna: For the first time in forever, nothing's in my waaaaay—oof!